alpnak/Signal_Processing_MATLAB/README.md

 **d)** Apply 2×2 max pooling, min pooling, and average pooling (each reducing the image to a quarter of its size) and display the three results together with the original in a 2×2 layout, along with their file sizes.

-Max pooled lion imaage
+Max pooled lion image

 ![Max pooled](max_pooled.jpg)

-Min pooled lion imaage
+Min pooled lion image

 ![Min pooled](min_pooled.jpg)

-Average pooled lion imaage
+Average pooled lion image

 ![Average pooled](average_pooled.jpg)